 Mexican tourists aren’t the problem.
 The real reason we have all these raccoons running around our city ought to be obvious to anyone with a basic knowledge of North American ecology: we’ve killed off almost all of the apex predators (that is, the animals that eat raccoons).
 The Eastern Mountain Lion (Puma concolor couguar) is gone for good.
 Same is true of many other apex predators.
 Those that remain in Eastern North America are, as a general rule, insufficient in number and ill-suited to life in urban and suburban areas.
 That’s precisely why the coywolf is such a godsend.

 Biology would like to believe that it has long since transcended politics and history.
-But what is the notion of an “invasive species” if not a repulsive echo of the fetid 19th-century obsession with origins and racial purity?
-But in the midst of the vitriolic public debate over the PQ’s proposed Charter of Quebec Values, it was hard not to notice the putrid parallels between the way some of the so-called “Friends of the Mountain” talked about the threat to native plants posed by invasive species AND the way people like Mathieu Bock-Côté and Bernard Drainville talked about the threat to our delicate Québécois culture posed by new immigrants.
+But what is the notion of an “invasive species” if not an echo of the 19th-century obsession with origins and racial purity?
+During the vitriolic public debate over the Parti-Québécois’s proposed Charter of Quebec Values, it was hard not to notice the parallels between the way some environmentalists talk about the threat to native plants and animals posed by invasive species and the way people like Mathieu Bock-Côté talk about the threat to our delicate Québécois culture posed by new immigrants.

 We are all immigrants.
 We are all invasive species.
 And, for that very reason, we need to get past this silly, outdated conception of pristine, untouched and unchanging, virginal nature, and learn how to intelligently differentiate between “invasive species” (like burdock and dandelion) that enrich the ecosystems they join, and “invasive species” (like English ivy and the cane toad) which impoverish the ecosystems they join.
 Clearly some “invasive species” are problematic, but so’s the notion that they’re all evil just because they’re not “native”.